 1. 25G Cable Interface Types

-The IEEE's 25G standard defines different interface types, of which the ones for cable are 25GBASE-CR-S and 25GBASE-CR.
-25GBASE-CR-S is known as the short-range interface, and is designed to support high-quality cables without the need for FEC to minimize latency.
-25GBASE-CR is known as the full-range interface, and is designed to achieve the lowest possible cable cost and the longest possible distance, which requires the use of FEC functionality.
+The IEEE 25G standard defines different interface types, among which the cable-related ones are 25GBASE-CR-S and 25GBASE-CR.
+25GBASE-CR-S is referred to as the short-reach interface, designed to support high-quality cables without the need for FEC to minimize latency.
+25GBASE-CR is called the full-reach interface, aiming to achieve the lowest possible cable cost and the longest possible transmission distance, which requires the use of FEC functionality.

-Table 1 25G Copper Interfaces in the IEEE
+Table 1: 25G Copper Cable Interfaces in IEEE Standards

 Interface Name